Former warehouse site in Foxboro to become film studio

-The area is slated to increase its presence as a locale for movie-making.

-Plans are in the works to turn an old trucking warehouse building off Route 1 into a film studio.
+FOXBORO — Plans are in the works to turn an old trucking warehouse site off Route 1 into a film studio.

-The proposal went late last month before the planning board which voted unanimously for a change of use and site plan approving the use.

 Planning board members supported changing the property’s use from a trucking terminal to a film production facility.